 The total cost of building a pair of portable wheelchair ramps is about $125.

-If the use of a wheelchair ramp is infrequent, the design of portable wheelchair ramps is often the best choice;
+If the use of wheelchair ramps is infrequent, the design of portable wheelchair ramps is often the best choice;

 - for a garage doorway entry, as it does not permanently take up a parking space